Globalization and Health: Economic Development

 - Learning Objectives:

-- Examine theoretical underpinnings of globalization and socioeconomic inequalities affecting the burden of disease
+- Examine theoretical underpinnings of how socioeconomic inequalities affect health

-- Apply analytical tools related to decompsition of health effects, measurement of living standards, measurement of health inequalities, and use of household surveys
+- Apply analytical tools related to decomposition of health effects, measurement of living standards, measurement of health inequalities, and use of household surveys

 - Methods of Assessment: